open-ephys-plugins/ripple-detector/README.md

 cmake -G "Xcode" ..
 ```

-Next, launch Xcode and open the `ttl-panels.xcodeproj` file that now lives in the “Build” directory.
+Next, launch Xcode and open the `ripple-detector.xcodeproj` file that now lives in the “Build” directory.

-Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api8`.
-The TTL Toggle Panel and TTL Display Panel plugins should be available the next time you launch the GUI from Xcode.
+Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api10`.
+The Ripple Detector plugin should be available the next time you launch the GUI from Xcode.

 ## Attribution